 Prior to joining Cushman & Wakefield in 2000, John served as the Senior Pastor of the First Congregational Church of Berwyn.
 During his tenure in Berwyn, John spearheaded a community-wide movement that advocated for community change through comprehensive Human Rights legislation.
 When the Human Rights legislation as finally passed, the local newspaper suggested its passage was one of the most historic pieces of legislation ever passed by the Berwyn City Council.

-John lives in Oak Park with his wife, Kary, his dog Danny Boy, and his furloughed son Connor.
+John lives in Oak Park with his wife Kary and their dogs Danny Boy and Sadie Girl.